 Q. How does the NIH Special Council Review policy apply to RPA?

 A. In August 2012, NIH implemented a policy whereby applications from investigators whose overall research support (including an award for the pending application) exceed $1 million per year in direct costs, would be subjected to additional scrutiny by the National Advisory Neurological Disorders and Stroke Council prior to funding.

 Q. What will be Council involvement in the second level peer review of RPA applications?

 A. RPA applications in response to this FOA will be made available to the National Advisory Neurological Disorders and Stroke Council in the same way as other applications.
-They will be presented and discussed as a group.
-Council members will be free to comment on any particular application and will vote to approve applications for potential funding.
+Council members will be free to comment on any application and will vote to approve applications for potential funding.

 Q. How will NINDS fold current multiple-PD/PI awards and subprojects of multicomponent awards such as P01s and P50s into the new R35 award?